Get

 Causes of Vision Loss in Cats

-It’s natural for a cat to lose a certain degree of vision as they get older, although you should always consult with your veterinarian to see if this indicates a treatable disease.
+It’s natural for a cat to lose a certain degree of vision as they get older, although you should always consult with a veterinarian to see if this indicates a treatable disease.
 Here are a few reasons a feline can lose their sight.

 • Cataracts: Cataracts cloud the eye lens and can occur in one or both eyes.
 Old age is a frequent cause of cataracts, but they can occur in younger cats due to inflammation, infections, injuries, or diabetes, among others.